pynat/causality/README.md

 ## Overview

-This project documents my **learning journey into causal inference** applied to ETH 1 year data.
+This project documents my **learning journey into causal inference** applied to one year of high-frequency financial time series data (Ethereum dataset used as a case example).
 I investigate how different selection methods handle feature redundancy, mediator preservation, and the challenges of spurious relationships in financial time series, to understand their practical limitations and applications.

 ### Learning Objectives